NhanChau2409/REST-API/README.md

 # REST API

-It is a simple API web with Python for ogarnizing employee salary
+It is a simple API web with Python for ogarnizing employee salary run on local databse

 **Description**: